Alison Warren, DAOM, L.Ac.

 - Bastyr University - Doctor of Acupuncture and Oriental Medicine

-- George Washington University Medical School – Postdoctoral fellowship and Masters in Integrative Medicine (in progress)
+- George Washington University Medical School - Master's in Integrative Medicine (In Progress)

 - Official Team Acupuncturist for the Carolina Panthers

 Among the select few in the top of her field, Dr. Alison Warren holds a Clinical Doctorate in Acupuncture and Oriental Medicine.
 Dr. Warren received her Doctorate in Acupuncture and Oriental Medicine from Bastyr University in Washington, specializing in orthopedics, pain management, and oncology.
 During her doctorate, she worked in pain management clinics and oncology hospitals focusing on integrative care.
 Additionally, Dr. Warren completed advanced training from Memorial Sloan Kettering in “Acupuncture for the Cancer Patient”.
 She received her Masters of Science in Traditional Chinese Medicine in Chicago from Pacific College of Oriental Medicine after receiving her Bachelors in Premed and Psychology at Kent State University.
 During her training in Traditional Chinese Medicine (TCM), she also traveled to China to train at prestigious hospitals in both Shanghai and Chengdu.
 Dr. Warren continues to advance her education at George Washington University’s Medical School in a one of a kind postdoctoral fellowship and Masters in Integrative Medicine.
 GWU is home to some of the country’s most renowned and forward thinking clinicians and professors in the field of Integrative Medicine.